etisalat-appzone/etisalat-appzone/ProjectHome.md

 <tr>
 <td align='justify'>
 <p>mChoice Applications are open source applications that are developed by hSenid<br>
 Mobile and the community using mChoice Cloud TAP.
-These applications will be<br>
+These appJlications will be<br>
 freely available for downloads on the Telco App Store which is a part of mChoice<br>
 Cloud TAP.
 The importance of these applications is the open source feature,<br>
 where the developers will be able to download the code of the application,<br>